Relintai/pandemonium_engine_docs/03_usage/05_animation/04_animation_tree.md

 As you rarely use imported scenes directly in Pandemonium (they are either instantiated or inherited from), you can place the `AnimationTree` node in your new scene which contains the imported one.
 Afterwards, point the `AnimationTree` node to the `AnimationPlayer` that was created in the imported scene.

-This is how it's done in the `Third Person Shooter demo ( https://github.com/pandemoniumengine/tps-demo )`, for reference:
+This is how it's done in the Third Person Shooter demo, for reference:

 ![](img/animtree1.png)